Schedule for the 2020 NFL playoffs

-(Reuters) - The National Football League (NFL) playoff schedule after first game of Sunday’s divisional round games. (seeds precede teams):
+(Reuters) - The National Football League (NFL) playoff results and schedule after the first conference championship game on Sunday (seeds precede teams):

 Saturday, Jan 4